Guess what’s missing from your yoga practice? (Hint: Reiki)

 Various poses can unlock your prana in various ways.
 Forward bends, for instance, can unblock prana to soothe, calm and ground you, while backbends prompt prana that provides a revitalizing boost.

-Reiki and Yoga: A Potent Combination
+Reiki Healing and Yoga: A Potent Combination

 Now that you have the basics on how both Reiki and yoga help awaken and unblock your life force energy, you can just imagine the results when you put the two together.
-Using Reiki on targeted areas while holding and breathing through yoga poses that target those same areas has the power to create a potent surge of prana that can veritably catapult your mind, body and spirit to a more enlightened and invigorating plane.
+Using Reiki on targeted areas while holding and breathing through yoga poses that target those same areas has the power to create a potent surge of prana that can veritably catapult your mind, body, and spirit to a more enlightened and invigorating plane.

 Another useful means of combining Reiki with yoga is using Reiki to unblock areas that have been injured.
-When Massachusetts yoga teacher Kate King developed sciatica, she avoided poses that put pressure on her sciatic nerve – until she learned Reiki.
+For example, when Massachusetts yoga teacher Kate King developed sciatica, she avoided poses that put pressure on her sciatic nerve – until she learned Reiki.
 She can now use the Reiki energy to loosen blocked energy in the targeted area, freeing the flow of prana throughout the affected area and her entire body.

 She found Reiki so beneficial to her yoga practice that she says Reiki has actually become her yoga practice.
 She views each pose as a pure expression of life force energy, with Reiki and yoga working together to ensure that energy remains strong and readily available during her yoga practice as well as her daily life.